 Whenever you have a food craving, stop for a moment and monitor your own responses.
-Studies show that taking some time to recognise and reflect on your physical and mental state causes cravings to dissipate.
+Studies show that taking some time to recognize and reflect on your physical and mental state causes cravings to dissipate.
 Stop and ask yourself why you really want this.
-What exactly are you feeling?
-Even though this may not work at all times, always pausing to scrutinise your choices leads to healthier decisions.
+How am I feeling?
+Even though this may not work at all times, always pausing to scrutinize your choices leads to healthier decisions.

 5. Visualise Rewards

 Other research shows that envisaging desired results can help you see through it.
 Pause for a while and try to visualize, as intensely as you can, the rewards of making the right choice.
 For instance, imagine yourself twenty pounds lighter, and how you will look and feel like if you constantly eat a hale and hearty diet.

 Scientists have suggested that visualising negative effects help people make good decisions.
 For instance, imagine finding out you have diabetes or imagine weighing 30 pounds more.
 This may seem counteractive.
 After all, one serving of ice cream isn’t going to make you diabetic.
 But exaggerating the harmful effects of unhealthy choices will make a habit less appealing.
 The aim here is to assist you to make the best choices, and not feel bad or shame yourself.